-HLGT Fractures is closely aligned with HLGT Bone and joint injuries in SOC Injury, poisoning and procedural complications.
+- Fracture terms in this SOC are closely aligned with bone and joint injury concepts SOC Injury, poisoning and procedural complications.
 Terms that are directly attributed to trauma, poisoning, and procedural complications are primarily linked to SOC Injury, poisoning and procedural complications.
-For example, bone fractures, which in most cases are attributed to trauma, are primary to SOC Injury, poisoning and procedural complications, whereas pathologic and osteoporotic fractures are primary to SOC Musculoskeletal and connective tissue disorders.

-HLT Soft tissue disorders NEC provides a grouping for those general soft tissue terms that cannot be linked to other specific body system organ classes.
+For example, bone fractures, which in most cases are attributed to trauma, are primary to SOC Injury, poisoning and procedural complications, whereas pathologic and osteoporotic fractures are primary to SOC Musculoskeletal and connective tissue disorders. - There is also a grouping for those general soft tissue terms that cannot be linked to other specific body system organ classes within this SOC